liufengyun/waveformjson/README.md

     -q will generate your waveform without printing out a bunch of stuff.
     -h will print out a help screen with all this info.
     -F will automatically overwrite destination file.
+    -o will output your waveform data to the console.

 Usage in code
 =============